Digital Marketing

 Just enter your primary search term to get a list of target keywords, volumes, KD, and the average CPC.

-For instance, if you key in “performance marketing” and select exact match keywords, the tool displays the average CPC for different keyword variations.
+For instance, if you key in “performance marketing” and select exact match keywords, the tool displays the average CPC for each keyword variation.

 Image via Semrush